SignalK/specification/gitbook-docs/urls_etc.md

 "timestamp" - The 'hello' message SHOULD contain a "timestamp" property which MUST have a string value representing the date and time at the node that sent the 'hello' mesage.
 The timestamp SHOULD be synchronised with UTC.
 If the timestamp is not synchronised with UTC then the receiving node SHOULD compare the timestamp with the time at the receiving node at which the 'hello' is received and use the delta to correct the timestamp of subsequent signalk-delta messages received from the sending node.

-"self" - The 'hello' massege MAY contain a "self" property which MUST have a string value that identifies the vessle the message pertains to.
+"self" - The 'hello' massage MAY contain a "self" property which MUST have a string value that identifies the vessel the message pertains to.